 Should FIIs and FPIs be worried?

-Legislative intent behind the introduction of MAT back in 1987 was to make it applicable to companies who, because they availed of benefits and tax incentives, did not pay significant income tax although they had high book profits.
-Moreover, MAT was only intended to be applied to Indian companies who maintained their books and records in India.
+The legislative intent behind the introduction of MAT back in 1987 ways to make it applicable to companies who, because they availed of benefits and tax incentives, did not pay significant income tax although they had high book profits.
+Moreover, MAT was only intended to be applied to Indian companies that maintained their books and records in India.
 There was never any intention to make this provision applicable to foreign companies.
 In any event, this intent of the legislature has not been captured specifically in the IT Act.

 Given the outcry, the chairperson of the Central Board of Direct Taxes stepped in and stated that FIIs and FPIs who are domiciled in countries that have signed double taxation avoidance treaties with India (like Singapore and Mauritius) will be exempt from MAT.
 This statement, although not documented in the form of a circular or notification, does come as a big relief to investors.

-As things stand, some FPIs are moving the Bombay High Court seeking an order to quash the MAT notices issued by the ITA and to decide on the applicability of MAT provisions.
+As things stand, some FPIs are moving to the Bombay High Court seeking an order to quash the MAT notices issued by the ITA and to decide on the applicability of MAT provisions.
 Some FPIs are also planning to become a party in the ongoing Castleton case in the Supreme Court.
-Based on BTM ruling, which is prior in point of time, it appears that the FPIs do stand a chance in their case.
+Based on the BTM ruling, which is prior in point of time, it appears that the FPIs do stand a chance in their case.
 Needless to say, India’s Supreme Court will be the final deciding authority.
 Read the news coverage on the Supreme Court decision in the Castleton case here.

 In the meantime, all FIIs, FPIs and funds investing through Mauritius must assess their substance in Mauritius.
 If they fall short on this count, immediate remedial steps should be taken.